cybercongress/cybercongress/ecosystem/backlog/README.md

 - Add papers to cybernomics library: urbit philosophy paper, original ethereum paper
 - Create dev meetings in VR
 - Do Cybercon1 with VR, ~~bitches~~ geeks, whiteboards, markers, run by a SC
+- Create educational material on how to make decentralised workflows
+- Make a super geek podcast with the use of VR, IPFS and else...